On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Background Reviews

 We first recall some recent results in the theory of $p$-adic differential modules.
 This subject was first studied by Christol, Dwork, Mebkhout, and Robba \cite{ChrDwork-dif-mod-on-annulus, CM-index-thm-III, ChrRobba-pDE}.
 Recently, Kedlaya and the author improved some of the techniques in \cite{KSK-notes, KSK-me-pDE-TRP}.
 We record some useful results from these sources.

 \begin{convention} Throughout this paper, $p>0$ will be a prime number.
-By a \emph{nonarchimedean field}, we mean a field $K$ of characteristic zero and complete with respect to a nonarchimedean norm for which $|p| = 1/p$.
+By a \emph{$p$-adic field}, we mean a field $K$ of characteristic zero, complete with respect to a nonarchimedean norm for which $|p| = 1/p$.
 In particular, the residue field of $K$ has characteristic $p$. \end{convention}